skarmach/getdata-005-courseproject/README.md

 ###CODEBOOK.md
 This is the description of variables in the data files.
 It refers to few of the files (listed below) that come as part of the original downloaded.
 This is done to avoid duplication of effort.

+###README.txt [from original dataset]
+This is the README file from the original dataset.
+It is included here to provide ample background to the original dataset.

-###features.info
+###features.info [from original dataset]
-It describes the features for with data is collected.
-Each feature appears as a column in the data file.
+It describes the features for which data is collected.
+Each feature appears as a column in the data files.

+###features.txt [from original dataset]
+It lists all the feature variables in the original dataset.
+Please note that the dataset produced by this project retains only the "mean" and "std" class of variables.